 You stayed in over Christmas for eight days before being released.
 From then on, you slept with a mask covering your face so that air could be pumped into your airways to keep them open at night.

-Do you remember that awful photo taken in Madeira? that caused so much discomfort to you both in Madeira?
-You and Karen both stared at the photo in dismay at two large people squeezed into a cable-car seat.
+Do you remember that awful photo taken in Madeira?
+You and Karen both stared in dismay at the image of two large people squeezed into a cable-car seat.
 You barely recognised them as that crazily-in-love young couple who married in 1978.

-Karen ventured, ‘Would you join Slimming World with me?’
-You grinned and nodded – if it had worked for him perhaps it could work for you.
+Karen ventured: ‘Would you join Slimming World with me?’
+You grinned and nodded – if it had worked for him, then perhaps it could work for you.

-At Slimming World, you found that you could still have stews, chillies and gumbos that you and Karen loved so much, just made without oil and packed with Speed Free Foods such as carrots, broccoli and onions.
+At Slimming World, you found it was still fine to have the stews, chillies and gumbos that you and Karen loved so much, just cooked in a slightly different way.

 You booked a holiday to Madeira and went back to the cable car to have the same photograph taken again.
 The two of you are unrecognisable!
 After you hit your target weight of 12st 3lbs, you held Karen in your arms and told her: ‘I’ve never stopped loving you for a second.
 You’ve been right there by my side.
 And seeing you now, it feels as though I’ve fallen in love with you all over again.’

 I was 19 when I married Gary and from the moment we met I knew there would never be another man for me.
 That’s why it was terrifying that I came so close to losing him.
 He simply couldn’t breathe and I didn’t know whether he’d make it.
 A couple of our friends recommended Slimming World, so we were already considering it when we met Gary’s former colleague in a supermarket.